BrayanTorres2/BrayanTorres2/README.md

 ### Hi there 👋

-¡I am a developer, engineer and programming lover and in my spare time I am a teacher!!
+I am a developer, engineer and programming lover and in my spare time I am a teacher
 - 🤝I’m looking to collaborate on Open Source projects.
 ### Connect with me: